 Most importantly, at YFPS we aim to promote a 'love of reading'.
 We have recently launched the use Accelerated Reader in KS2, as a means of ensuring that children are matched with (and challenged by) appropriate texts, whilst also being highly motivated to progress in their reading.
 We encourage children and staff to discuss and share texts, and embrace opportunities for events and initiatives which celebrate and promote reading, including World Book Day and the Summer Reading Challenge.

+Initially children are introduced to sentence structure using 'colourful semantic' and phonics skills to blend and segment words.
 Writing opportunities are carefully planned around class topics and high-quality model texts.
 In KS1, children imitate and innovate texts, progressing to their own inventions.
 In KS2, children respond to class texts in their writing, utilising a wide range of tools, including Alan Peat's Sentence Types, to provide structure and variety.
 Significant emphasis is place on audience and purpose when planning writing opportunities and children enjoy sharing their compositions with others.

 From September 2019, we have adopted the Spelling Shed scheme of work from Year 1 to Year 6, which provides a structured progression of spelling rules and skills, whilst also providing children with a fun and interactive means of applying, practising and perfecting their spellings.

 Oracy skills are taught and practised across all areas of the curriculum.
 Children are encouraged to use structured sentence stems, which enable children to articulate and present their thoughts and ideas.
 In addition to the many oracy opportunities in class, we have a debating assembly in KS2 every two weeks (COVID-permitting), where children come together to discuss issues of local, national and global significance.
 Further opportunities to develop oracy skills include House Captains' Assemblies and School Council.